 When you set up Security Command Center, you decide which built-in and integrated services to enable, and select the Google Cloud resources that you want to have analyzed, or scanned, for threats and vulnerabilities.
 As APIs are activated for projects, selected services begin their scans.
 The duration of these scans also depends on the number of projects in an organization.

 Findings from built-in services are available as initial scans are completed.
 Services experience latency as described below.

 - Container Threat Detection has the following latencies:

-- Activation latency of up to 3.5 hours for newly onboarded organizations.
+- Activation latency of up to 3.5 hours for newly onboarded projects or organizations.

 - Activation latency of minutes for newly created clusters.

 - Detection latency of minutes for threats in clusters that have been activated.

 - Event Threat Detection activation occurs within seconds.
 Detection latencies are generally less than 15 minutes, from the time a log is written to when a finding is available in Security Command Center.

 Rapid Vulnerability Detection begins scanning a project and returning findings within 24 hours after it is enabled for the project.